-If you’re like many homeowners, COVID-19 is creating a financial hardship which may make it difficult for you to make your mortgage payments.
+If you’re like many homeowners, COVID-19 may have created a financial hardship making it difficult for you to make your mortgage payments.
 Keep in mind that your lender wants to help you meet your commitment and may be able to offer you payment options to lessen the stress you feel during this challenging time.
-But every lender and loan program are treating the situation differently and guidelines are changing quickly.
-So, if you anticipate that COVID-19 will impact your ability to pay your mortgage, you need to contact your service provider ASAP to determine what options may be available to you.
+Every lender and loan program are treating the situation differently and guidelines are changing quickly.
+So, if you anticipate that COVID-19 might have a continued impact on your ability to pay your mortgage, be sure to contact your service provider as soon as possible to determine what options may be available to you.

 Here are our tips for working with your lender when you’re unable to make your payments because of a financial hardship: